Third Punic War: Background

 At the end of the war Masinissa, an ally of Rome, emerged as by far the most powerful ruler among the Numidians, the indigenous population which controlled much of what is now Algeria and Tunisia.
 Over the following 50 years, he repeatedly took advantage of Carthage's inability to protect its possessions.
 Whenever Carthage petitioned Rome for redress or permission to take military action, Rome backed Masinissa and refused.
 Masinissa's seizures of and raids into Carthaginian territory became increasingly flagrant.
-In 151 BC Carthage raised a large army commanded by the previously unrecorded Carthaginian general Hasdrubal and, the treaty notwithstanding, counter-attacked the Numidians.
+In 151 BC Carthage raised a large army commanded by the previously unrecorded general Hasdrubal and, the treaty notwithstanding, counter-attacked the Numidians.
 The campaign ended in disaster at the Battle of Oroscopa and the army surrendered.
 Many Carthaginians were subsequently massacred by the Numidians.
 Hasdrubal escaped to Carthage, where, in an attempt to placate Rome, he was condemned to death.

 Carthage paid off its indemnity in 151 BC and was prospering economically but was no military threat to Rome.
 Nevertheless, there had long been a faction within the Roman Senate that had wished to take further military action against Carthage.
 For example, the dislike of Carthage by the senior senator Cato was so well known that since the 18th century (AD), he has been credited with ending all of his speeches with Carthago delenda est ("Carthage must be destroyed").
 The opposing faction included Scipio Nasica, who argued that fear of a strong enemy such as Carthage would keep the common people in check and avoid social division.
 Cato was a member of an embassy to Carthage, probably in 153 BC, and noted her growing economy and strength; Nasica was likely a member of the same embassy.
 Using the illicit Carthaginian military action as a pretext, Rome began preparing a punitive expedition.